UseToolSuite UseToolSuite

 Your Server → "Any new payments?" → Stripe API → "No"

-(payment happens) → Stripe → POST to your-server.com/webhooks/stripe
+(A user pays) → Stripe Backend → POST to https://api.your-server.com/webhooks/stripe

-Webhooks are not guaranteed delivery.
-They’re HTTP requests, and HTTP requests fail — your server could be down, the network could drop the connection, your handler could timeout.
-Every webhook system has a retry mechanism, and your handler needs to account for duplicates.
+The key reality: webhooks are not guaranteed delivery.
+They’re HTTP requests over the open internet, and HTTP requests fail constantly — your server could be restarting, the connection could drop, your database could time out.
+Every webhook provider has a retry mechanism, so your handler has to account for duplicate payloads.

 const event = JSON.parse(req.body);